India 5G in 2026: Speed Tests and Coverage Maps

 Coverage: 65-70% of Chennai

 T. Nagar, Adyar, Anna Nagar, Velachery, and the IT corridor areas have decent 5G.
-Chennai's coverage lags slightly behind the top three cities, partly because the rollout started later and partly because of spectrum allocation differences.
+Chennai's coverage lags behind the top three cities by a noticeable margin, partly because rollout started later and partly due to spectrum allocation differences.
+A friend tested in Tambaram and couldn't find 5G at all.

 Pune